radiomicsgroup/SpinFlowSim/examples/tutorial1.md

     * idxout:    index of the output node in the node matrix (nodes[:,idxout] provides the x,y,z coordinates of such an input node)

-The easiest way to start building this object is by loading a spreadsheet in .csv format with the following entries:
+The easiest way to start building this object is by loading a spreadsheet in .csv format with the network data as described below.

 ## Network Data
 Here we have a histology image of a mouse kidney slice, where a vascular network has been segmented by tracing visible capillaries.